The words ‘accessible’ and ‘inclusive’ are popping up more and more – but what do they mean in an interiors context?

-For a fully accessible scheme, make sure there are no unnecessary steps and that the floors are even – this also directly helps you avoid trips over very low ledges.
+For a fully accessible inclusive design scheme, make sure there are no unnecessary steps and that the floors are even.
+This also directly helps you avoid trips over very low ledges.

-Opt for flush-fitted shower trays, which also result in a very on-trend wetroom look – a win for everyone.
+Opt for flush-fitted shower trays, which also result in a very on-trend wetroom look.
+So it’s a win for everyone.

 Think of the height

-Sitting quite low might not be a problem for you, but it can be tricky to get back up for others – especially if they’re older or otherwise limited in their mobility.
+Sitting quite low might not be a problem for you, but it can be tricky to get back up for others.
+This can be the case especially if they’re older or otherwise limited in their mobility.

-In general, height is a key consideration to make sure your design is truly inclusive.
+In general, height is a key consideration to make sure your inclusive design is truly accessible.

-So hang the loo a bit higher, choose a basin with an integrated grab rail (or add one to your vanity), and everyone will be happy, safe, and independent.
+So hang the loo a bit higher and choose a basin with an integrated grab rail (or add one to your vanity).
+Then everyone will be happy, safe, and independent.

-Of course, you might face some trickier issues in the kitchen – but even there, designers have come up with some very clever accessible solutions.
+Of course, you might face some trickier issues in the kitchen.
+But even there, inclusive designers have come up with some very clever accessible solutions.

+Inclusive design may surprise you.
 You might think a wheelchair user can’t reach wall cabinets, but that’s not the case.
-There are very handy pull-down shelves, which you can simply (you guessed it) pull out and down to easily access even the highest shelf.
+There are very handy pull-down shelves, which you can pull out and down to access even the highest shelf.

 Rise-and-fall worktops are also great if you and a partner or family member have different needs, as you can easily adjust the height to suit whoever is using it.

-And if you install ovens at the ideal height for a wheelchair user – which depends on how tall the person is, but around waist height is about right – they’ll be easy to use with no bending down for everyone else, too.
+And if you install ovens at the ideal height for a wheelchair user, they’ll be easy to use with no bending down for everyone else.
+The height which depends on how tall the person is, but around waist height is about right.

-You can even include a pull-out shelf to rest pans and get doors that open sideways, to make it even easier.
+An inclusive design can even include a pull-out shelf to rest pans and get doors that open sideways.
+This will make it even easier.

 For other appliances, such as dishwashers or the washing machine, raise them on a plinth so they’re easier to reach.
-Really good if you have back issues, too.
+This inclusive design is really good if you have back issues, too.

 Zone your inclusive design

-I spoke to Adam Thomas at Design Matters, who uses a wheelchair himself and has designed more than 1000 kitchens for people with a range of different impairments.
+I spoke to Adam Thomas at Design Matters, who uses a wheelchair himself and has designed more than 1000 inclusive design kitchens for people with a range of different impairments.